 Book format

 The book is highly illustrated using $\LaTeX$’s packages TikZ and PGFPlots.
-The figures are numerically generated with the computations done in Python using the PyTorch library.
-The output of such computations are stored as ASCII files and then read by $\LaTeX$ that visualises them.
+The figures are numerically generated, with the computations done in Python using the PyTorch library.
+The output of such computations is stored as ASCII files and then read by $\LaTeX$ that visualises them.
 Moreover, most figures are also rendered on the Notebook using the Matplotlib library.

 Why plotting with $\LaTeX$?